Dellyjoe/RTC_Light_Timer/README.md

 Discription: This project will be able to display current time, set relay on/off time, the use of pots and buttons to navigate around the OLED display and set time to use for a timer.

+Look into using the #include "Ticker.h" and getting the basic function working.
+You truly don't need an RTC to make this project work.
+It would be more simple to just use this Ticker.h.
+You would set current ticker value to 12 hours and display that on the OLED.
+Still give functionality of being able to use buttons, pots etc...
+Ticker.h Could be used with the RTC function.
+When RTC == a set time then it triggers timer x1 code.
+Ticker.h uses FTM1 and FTM2 timers.

 Functionality:
 - [ ] Display current time on OLED
 - [ ] Display Timmer set time on OLED